 What do the colors of the different exercise resistance bands mean?

 Exercise resistance bands come in various colors.
-The resistance bands color determines the level of tension in the band.
-However, you can create more tension in your band by one of three methods:
+The resistance band’s color determines its level of tension.
+However, you can create more tension in your band by using one of three methods:

 - Moving your hand placement on the band